| Puerto Vallarta Start Page

-All villas are equipped with a stove, oven, refrigerator, juicer, blender, toaster, and coffee pot.
+All villas are equipped with a stove, oven, microwave, refrigerator, juicer, blender, toaster, and coffee pot.
 Even though the tap water in PV is pretty good (we have never had a problem with 'turista' or 'Montezuma's Revenge'), the villas are equipped with a high-tech reverse-osmosis and UV Light water filter system.
 They are stocked with sugar, salt, pepper, coffee filters, napkins, plastic wrap, and aluminum foil.
 Each villa has one wall safe for valuables (large enough to contain a laptop PC), but you must bring your own lock.
 There is maid service twice daily (they have to keep sweeping up all the flower petals that rain down from above)!
 Note, there's no dishwasher (but the maids will wash any dishes left in the sink), TV, or radio.
 We like to bring a CD/MP3 player and small speakers.

 The resort has a Welcome Party on Friday evening, with margaritas and appetizers.
 Be sure to attend, and meet your neighbors.
 If you're lucky, the party will be held in the huge Penthouse villa.
 Often, after the "official" party ends, people will flow downhill to another villa to continue the party!

 The resort itself doesn't have a restaurant, but there is a "floating chef".
 The charge is about $20.00 per meal (not per person), plus the cost of the groceries.
 She does the shopping for the meal, cooking, serving and cleaning up.
 She leaves you the leftover food, which is usually enough for another meal.
 It's a great deal, and we recommend it.

-But we have some exciting news.
-The resort has been completely refurbished & renovated.
+Then the resort was completely refurbished & renovated.
 It is now being sold as a timeshare resort again, but this time for perpetuity!
 To learn all the details about how you can own a piece of paradise, visit the New Ocho Cascadas Re-Sale section of our website.

 Be sure to provide your phone number and email address, so that a representative of the resort can contact you with detailed information on pricing and availability.